 What’s better than German chocolate cake?
-German chocolate cake in ice cream form!
-This decadent chocolate ice cream with homemade German chocolate cake frosting folded in is everything you love about cake without having to bake one.
+German Chocolate Cake Ice Cream!
+This decadent German chocolate ice cream with homemade German chocolate cake frosting folded in is everything you love about cake without having to bake one.

 Even though I have plenty of ice cream recipes, I’ve always “churned” the ice cream by hand.